cometazzi/PartsDatabase/DesignDocuments/userStories.md

 # User Stories

-The first eleven user stories are part of the MVP.
+The first ten user stories are part of the MVP.

 ### Find Parts
 As any user, I want to be able to search the database by category (part type) so I can see a listing of all the parts of